Li-Yun/BigDataAnalysis/README.md

 # BigDataAnalysis
 # Problem Statement:
+A big data analysis tool is very rudimentary to any big data analysis tasks.
+In this project, I have create and developed the big data analysis script that is able to perform data analysis automatically by leveraging a machine learning techqniue.
+Specifically, this tool enables us to train a machine-learning model unsupervisedly and applied it to cluster unseen data samples.

 # Techniques:
 In order to accomplish the data clustering tas, I pre-processed the input data by converting symbolic features to numerical features in different ways and utilized a classic unsuprivsed learning algorithm, k-means, to automatically analyze the unseen data.